jdiejim/weather-redux/README.md

 # Weather App with Redux

-Simple weather app that displays city map and 5 day forecast data based on Stephen Grider tutorial
+Simple weather app (with openweather api) that lets you search the map and 5 day forecast by city.

+The app is based on Stephen Grider tutorial

 # Screenshots